 Here are links for articles 2 through 5.
 This is a seven part series so be sure to catch the conclusion.

-This is a picture of the 1,300 unopened rebate forms a Mercury News reporter found in a dumpster near Vastech, a rebate processor for Fry’s Electronics.
+1,300 unopened rebate forms a Mercury News reporter found in a dumpster near Vastech, a rebate processor for Fry’s Electronics.

 When confronted, the company’s owner blamed it on a lazy employee who no longer works for Vastech and offered to process and sign checks for all of the envelopes in front of the reporter.

 Stories like this make Matt’s “as organized as a Swiss train system” rebate tracking methodology seem less and less insane.

 Guy Kawasaki has posted a Q&A on his blog with Tim Berry the President of Palo Alto Software, the makers of Business Plan Pro.Â 10 Questions about business planning.Â My favorite response to the question of common mistakes was: